caseyg/awesome/TOPICS.md

 *   [VaibhaveS/MeetingOWL](https://github.com/VaibhaveS/MeetingOWL) - MeetingOWL is a ML based system which can generate smart reports for online meetings based on the audio file.

 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
-Records everything you do, say, hear 24/7, local, private, secure
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 *   [linto-ai/whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) - Multilingual Automatic Speech Recognition with word-level timestamps and confidence